 - Review the Yosemite guide at parenting magazine website http://www.parenting.com/gallery/things-to-do-at-yosemite-national-park

 - Read a book or two.
 See The Complete Guide: Yosemite National Park for a good one.

 - Contact tour operators and book a guided tour.

 - Contact the official Yosemite Tour operator at (209) 372-0200 to choose your tour and make reservations.

 Tip: When you get close to the village you will see signs directing you to the main visitor parking lots.
 Ignore those signs and try to get inside the village.
 You will find some choice parking spots next to the grocery Store.
-This especially important when you loading up on supplies.
+This is especially important when you are loading up on supplies.

 Yosemite Valley Attractions